chiefdinkan/reddit-wallpaper-downloader/README.md

 ## License

-This script is licensed under the GPL License.
+This script is licensed under the GPL-3.0 License.
 See the LICENSE file for more information.